CavernCrawlers/CavernCrawlers.github.io/Combat.md

 ## Exhaustion
 Exhaustion is a special condition representing a character’s endurance and being worn down by constant struggle and hardship.
 Each time a character gains the **Fatigued** or **Exhausted** condition, they increase their rank of Exhaustion by 1.
 Any time a character makes an ability check, their **Exhaustion Rank** acts as a negative modifier to the roll.
 Additionally, at rank 1 Exhaustion, they subtract 5 feet from their movement speed.
 This increases to having their movement speed halved at rank 6 and reduced to 0 at rank 10.
 If a character’s Exhaustion Rank would ever exceed 10, that character immediately dies.

+After any highly strenuous activity (such as combat or sprinting) the participants must make a Hardiness save vs DT 12 or gain a level of [Exhaustion](#exhaustion).
+If the activity lasts longer than 1 minute, this save must be made at the end of each minute (plus at the end of the activity) with a cumulative +3 DT penalty per extra minute (or fraction thereof).

+*For example, a 15 round combat (1 minute 30 seconds) would require a DT 12 Hardiness save at the end of the 1st minute and then a DT 15 save at the end of the combat.*

 ## Healing and Recovery
 There are three types of rest in this system: Short, Long and Extended.